June Mariu

-Personal
+Personal life

 Mariu was born in Wharekahika on 1 June 1932.
-Her mother was Dorothy Waititi (née Tihore) of Wharekahika in Ngāti Porou, and her father was Manihera Waititi (older brother to Hoani Waititi) of Cape Runaway in Te Whānau-ā-Apanui.
+Her mother was Dorothy Waititi (née Tihore) of Ngāti Porou at Wharekahika, and her father was Manihera Waititi (older brother to Hoani Waititi) of Te Whānau-ā-Apanui at Cape Runaway.
 Mariu spent her first few years living in Wharekahika with her maternal grandparents.
-Patihana Tihore her grandfather was of Ngāti Porou descent, and Alice Tihore (née Gill) of Yorkshire, United Kingdom was her grandmother.
-When her grandmother passed away in 1937, Mariu and her grandfather left Wharekahika to stay with her parents and younger brothers, Arthur and Winston, at Otamaroa, Cape Runaway.
+Her grandfather Patihana Tihore was of Ngāti Porou, and Alice Tihore (née Gill) of Yorkshire, England, was her grandmother.
+When her grandmother died in 1937, Mariu and her grandfather left Wharekahika to stay with her parents and younger brothers, Arthur and Winston (father of Rawiri), at Otamaroa, Cape Runaway.
 Mariu's hapū are Te Whānau a Kauaetangohia (Cape Runaway) and Te Whānau a Tūwhakairiora (Wharekahika).

-Mariu left her East Coast homeland at the age of thirteen to attend Queen Victoria School for Māori Girls, a boarding school facilitated by the Anglican Church, in Parnell, New Zealand.

-After high school, Mariu went onto a sporting career before settling down in West Auckland as a teacher and later a community leader.
+Mariu left her East Coast homeland at the age of thirteen to attend Queen Victoria School for Māori Girls, a boarding school facilitated by the Anglican Church, in Parnell, Auckland.
+After high school, Mariu went on to a sporting career before settling down in West Auckland as a teacher and later a community leader.

-June married her late husband, Joseph Mariu of Ngāti Tūwharetoa and Ngāti Raukawa ki te Tonga at the now historical church in Raukokore in 1961.
-Joseph Mariu is a relative of the late Auxiliary Bishop of Hamilton, The Most Reverend Max Mariu.
+June married Joseph Mariu of Ngāti Tūwharetoa and Ngāti Raukawa ki te Tonga at the historical church in Raukokore in 1961.
+Joseph Mariu was a relative of Max Mariu, the Catholic Auxiliary Bishop of Hamilton.
 The two settled in Te Atatū North (now Te Atatū Peninsula) in West Auckland amongst many other Māori who left their rural homelands for an urban setting.
 In 1962, June and Joseph had their first daughter Alice Mariu.
-Three years later in 1965 their second daughter, Jonyne Mariu was born.
+Three years later in 1965 their second daughter Jonyne Mariu was born.
 She was named after June's uncle, well known educator Hoani Waititi.

-Mariu still lives in Te Atatū Peninsula with her daughters Alice and Jonyne, and three grandchildren.
+Mariu still lived in Te Atatū Peninsula with her daughters Alice and Jonyne, and three grandchildren.
+She died on 10 August 2024, at the age of 92.